 The School has an ever-increasing international reach.
-Current faculty members have on-going or recently completed projects in 90 countries, reflecting a Gevirtz School presence on every continent.
-We host approximately 30 international scholars each year who come to study with and enrich the Gevirtz community of scholars.
+Current faculty members have on-going or recently completed projects in 90 countries, reflecting the presence of GGSE across the globe.
+We also host approximately 30 international scholars each year who come to study with us and enrich the Gevirtz community of scholars.

-If you are thinking of future involvement with the Gevirtz School, you will find that faculty and students are doing work that generates knowledge, advances teaching, learning, and mental health, and influences educational practice and public policy.
-We look forward to hearing from you.
+I invite you to get involved with the Gevirtz School and join our faculty, staff, and students in work that generates knowledge, advances teaching, learning, and mental health, and informs and improves educational practice and public policy.

 Gevirtz Graduate School of Education

 University of California